acupuncture is a powerful and healing form of medicine that is life changing

 When individuals cry tears of gratitude and happiness because of what acupuncture has done for them, I know that I am practicing a powerful and healing form of medicine that is life changing.

-Recently, I have completed the Master of Acupuncture and Oriental Medicine [MAcOM] from the Oregon College of Oriental Medicine.
+I completed the Master of Acupuncture and Oriental Medicine [MAcOM] from the Oregon College of Oriental Medicine.
 OCOM is the number one ranked Chinese medical college in the nation and has accreditation from ACAOM, the Accreditation Commission for Acupuncture and Oriental Medicine.